vaiosx01/Gigstream/README.md

 ### How We Use Somnia Data Streams

 1. **Real-Time Job Postings**: Jobs are automatically published to Data Streams when created on-chain, enabling instant discovery without polling
-2. **Live Event Streaming**: All contract events (JobPosted, BidPlaced, JobCompleted) are streamed in real-time via Server-Sent Events
+2. **Live Event Streaming**: All contract events (JobPosted, BidPlaced, JobCompleted, JobCancelled, ReputationUpdated) are streamed in real-time via Server-Sent Events
+3. **Complete Event Publishing**: Every on-chain event is automatically published to Data Streams with structured schemas, enabling efficient queries and indexing
-3. **Structured Data Queries**: Jobs can be queried efficiently by publisher, location, or status using Data Streams' structured query capabilities
+4. **Structured Data Queries**: All events can be queried efficiently by publisher, jobId, or other fields using Data Streams' structured query capabilities
-4. **Reactive UI**: Frontend reacts instantly to on-chain changes through Data Streams, providing a seamless real-time experience
+5. **Reactive UI**: Frontend reacts instantly to on-chain changes through Data Streams, providing a seamless real-time experience
+6. **Multiple Schemas**: Each event type has its own schema (Job, Bid, Completion, Cancellation, Reputation) for optimal data structure

 ### Submission Checklist